serverless/components/README.md

 **Forget infrastructure.**  Serverless Components gives you a new option for deploying **entire serverless use-cases**, like a *blog*, a *user registration system*, a *payment system* or an *entire application* — without managing complex cloud infrastructure configurations.

-You can use them via the [Serverless Framework](https://www.github.com/serverless/serverless).
+You can use them now via [Serverless Framework](https://www.github.com/serverless/serverless).

 <br/>